Pavel-Hrdina/Zettlkasten/Journal/2023-Oct-06 - Daily Stoic Reflection.md

 | - When I saw that I failed, I got to work so that I wouldn't fail next time | - I did this to become my best self |
 | - I was kind to all | - I did this to make the world suffer less |

-2. What did I do wrong?'
+2. What did I do wrong?

 | What did I do wrong | Why I did it |
 | ------------------- | ---------------- |